 From Whence Came the Term 'Bug?'
 You'll Be Surprised, Too

-but evidently was not the first known instance.
-Instead, it was
+is legend, but evidently was not the first known instance.
+Instead,

-is due, nobody is implying that she purloined Mr.
+credit where credit is due, nobody is implying that she purloined Mr.

 Edison's term.
-According to researcher Dr. Paul Israel, editor of the
+According to researcher Dr. Paul Israel, editor

-1873 Edison first confronted what he later called a bug when he began developing a quadruplex
+confronted what he later called a bug when he began developing a quadruplex

 These photos and text excerpts are from the